Generalized Kac-Paljutkin algebras: Acknowledgment

 \section{Acknowledgment}

 I dedicate this paper to the cherished memory of my father.
 Parts of this research were conducted in 2024 during a visit to the Technical University of Dresden, supported by a DAAD grant.
 I am especially grateful to Uli Krähmer and his team - Zbigniew Wojciechowski, Ivan Bartulović, and Tony Zorman - for their warm hospitality and for making my stay in Dresden both productive and enjoyable.
-Furthermore, Christian Lomp was partially supported by CMUP, member of LASI, which is financed by national funds through FCT - Fundação para a Ciência e a Tecnologia, I.P., under the projects with reference UIDB/00144/2020 and UIDP/00144/2020.
+My thanks goes also to the anonymous referee for her/his valuable comments.
+Furthermore, I was partially supported by CMUP, member of LASI, which is financed by national funds through FCT - Fundação para a Ciência e a Tecnologia, I.P., under the projects with reference UIDB/00144/2020 and UIDP/00144/2020.

 \begin{bibdiv} \begin{biblist} \bib{ChenYangWang}{article}{ author={Chen, Jialei}, author={Yang, Shilin}, author={Wang, Dingguo}, issn={1673-3452}, issn={1673-3576}, doi={10.1007/s11464-021-0893-x}, title={Grothendieck rings of a class of Hopf algebras of Kac-Paljutkin type}, journal={Frontiers of Mathematics in China}, volume={16}, number={1}, pages={29--47}, date={2021}, publisher={Springer, Berlin/Heidelberg; Higher Education Press, Beijing}, }